PSU-ICDS/icds_docs/docs/running-jobs/portal.md

 4. Edit files in the browser
 5. Click **Submit**

+!!! tip
-> **Tip**: Ask your group to share useful templates — they appear under “Shared Templates” if permissions allow.
+	Ask your group to share useful templates — they appear under “Shared Templates” if permissions allow.

 For more information, please see the [Open OnDemand documentation on the Job Composer](https://osc.github.io/ood-documentation/release-1.8/applications/job-composer.html).

 ## Selecting resources

 When launching an interactive app, you must specify the computational resources for your job.
 These options are typically selected using dropdowns and input fields on the application's launch page.
 The key resources you will need to define are:

 * **Account:** The allocation or group that the job's usage will be billed against.
 * **Partition:** The specific partition (a set of nodes) where your job will run.
 Different partitions may offer different hardware (e.g., CPUs, GPUs) or have varying policies.
 * **Number and Type of Nodes:** The quantity of machines your job will use and the specific type required (e.g., standard CPU or GPU-enabled node).
 * **Number of Cores:** The total number of CPU cores to be allocated for your job.
 * **Memory (RAM):** The amount of memory reserved for your job, usually specified in Gigabytes (GB).
 * **Run Time:** The maximum duration your job is permitted to run (also known as "wall time"), typically in an HH:MM:SS format.

 For the casual user, the default choices for these resources are sufficient:
 1 node, 4 cores, 64GB, 1 hour, open partition.